hirosystems/stacks.js/docs/feature-guides/authenticate-users-with-connect.md

 ## Authentication

 Authentication allows users to identify themselves in an app while retaining complete control over their credentials and personal details.
-It can be integrated alone or used in conjunction with [transaction signing](/build-apps/transaction-signing) and [data storage](/build-apps/data-storage), which is a prerequisite.
+This package can be integrated alone or used in conjunction with [transaction signing](/build-apps/transaction-signing) and [data storage](/build-apps/data-storage).
+The authentication package is a prerequisite for using these latter two packages.

 Users who register for your app can subsequently authenticate to any other app with support for the [Blockchain Naming System](https://docs.stacks.co/build-apps/references/bns) and vice versa.